-a) The first concerns the wage gap between men and women in the Netherlands, which still persists and is unfavourable to women.
-According to UWE, unequal pay is a reality, despite the international obligations entered into and the legislation enacted in this area.
-In this respect, UWE also alleges that, in practice, the bodies which are responsible for monitoring effective compliance with employment law in relation to equal pay for men and women, have failed to fulfil their task, thus rendering existing legislation ineffective.
-UWE cites the work in particular of the Ombudsman (Netherlands Institute for Human Rights, in which is integrated the Equal Treatment Commission) and the labour inspectorate;
+- a) The first concerns the wage gap between men and women in Slovenia, which still persists and is unfavorable to women.
+According to UWE, unequal pay is a reality, despite the international obligations entered into and the domestic legislation enacted.
+In this respect, UWE also alleges that, in practice, the bodies which are responsible for monitoring effective compliance with employment law in relation to equal pay for men and women, have failed to fulfill their task, thus rendering existing legislation ineffective.
+UWE cites the work in particular of the Ombudsman and the labour inspectorate; - b) Secondly, UWE alleges that a very small number of women occupy decision-making positions within private companies, as the legislation does not contain any provision relating to such matters.

-b) Secondly, UWE alleges that a very small number of women occupy decision-making positions within private companies, in spite of the existing legislation, as it imposes a 30% quota, but does not impose sanctions it not respected.
+&lt;sup>49 As already indicated in paragraph 6 of Part I, the extracts of case law of international bodies highlighted below refer in principle to the latest recommendations/observations/concerns expressed by those bodies on the respondent country unless mentioned or considered relevant otherwise.

-49As already indicated in paragraph 6 of Part I, the extracts of case law of international bodies highlighted below refer in principle to the latest recommendations/observations/concerns expressed by those bodies on the respondent country unless mentioned or considered relevant otherwise.
-50 Decision on admissibility, 4 July 2017.
+&lt;sup>50 Decision on admissibility, 4 July 2017.